waterlink/property-based-testing-talk/script.md

 - instead of figuring out all edge cases and providing examples for them,
 - you simply generate them;
+- it still makes sense to have a one or two example tests to serve as a usage documentation;
 - effectively you do much more testing with much less code;
 - this means lower maintenance is required,
 - though harder and more intense, and involved maintenance :),